pymupdf/PyMuPDF/docs/document.rst

       :arg int pno: the 1-based page number, i.e. a value 1 <= pno <= doc.page_count.
 Required for LINK_GOTO.
       :arg str uri: the URL text.
 Required for LINK_URI.
       :arg str title: the desired new title.
 None if no change.
-      :arg point_like to: (optional) points to a coordinate on the arget page.
+      :arg point_like to: (optional) points to a coordinate on the target page.
 Relevant for LINK_GOTO.
 If omitted, a point near the page's top is chosen.
       :arg str filename: required for LINK_GOTOR and LINK_LAUNCH.
       :arg float zoom: use this zoom factor when showing the target page.